bashhack/sesh/docs/ARCHITECTURE.md

 ### 2. Component Isolation
 **Principle**: Each component should have minimal access to what it needs, nothing more.

 **Implementation**: Keychain entries are scoped per-provider, secrets flow through stdin pipes, and memory is zeroed after use.

-This provides:
+**Security Properties**:
 - Secrets never touch the filesystem or command arguments
 - Each provider manages its own secret storage namespace
 - Memory exposure duration is minimized